2023 Most Popular Law Doctor's Degree Schools in New Mexico

 The following school tops our list of the Most Popular Law Doctor's Degree Colleges.

-Our analysis found University of New Mexico - Main Campus to be the most popular school for law students who want to pursue a doctor’s degree in New Mexico.
-UNM is a fairly large public school located in the large city of Albuquerque.
+Our 2023 rankings named University of New Mexico - Main Campus the most popular school in New Mexico for law students working on their doctor’s degree.
+UNM is a fairly large public school located in the city of Albuquerque.

 Women make up 59% of the law majors at the school.